Overview of the Examples

 - Pilot: Fatigue, stress, illness, and lack of proficiency impair decision-making, decrease reaction times, and reduce the ability to handle emergencies; ensure adequate rest, conduct self-assessment (I'M SAFE checklist), and maintain proficiency through regular training.

-- Environment: Adverse weather, unfamiliar airports, restricted airspace, challenging terrain, and obstacles increase the difficulty of navigating, workload, and potential for accidents; review weather reports and forecasts, plan routes considering airspace and terrain, and have contingency plans.
+- Environment: Adverse weather, unfamiliar airports, restricted airspace, challenging terrain, and obstacles increase the difficulty of navigation, workload, and accident risk; review weather reports and forecasts, plan routes that account for airspace and terrain, and maintain contingency plans.

 - External Pressures: Time constraints, passenger expectations, and pressure to complete the flight compromise safety due to rushed decisions, increased stress, and a higher likelihood of errors; allocate sufficient time for preflight procedures and prioritize safety over schedule.